lewisblake/DeepTreeMRA/README.md

 4) For the `"build_structure"` mode, summary statistics of the distribution of observations to regions at the finest resolution are reported within '/Results/structureSummaryStats.txt'.
 A histogram is also produced within the Plots folder.

-The code is set up assuming Unix-like file paths for saving ad plotting.
+The code is set up assuming Unix-like file paths for saving and plotting.